 There was a pub down her street that we would frequent when we needed to clear our heads and step away from the piano.
-I remember crunching our way through the snow as flakes drifted down, singing snatches of new melodies and watching our breath spool before us, knowing I’d never forget this.
-The warmth of the pub embraced us and we’d throw our scarves and jackets with the others atop a rickety table, and order lagers and play ping-pong and try to convince everyone we met to come to our next show.
-The months to follow opened up a whole new world for me...
-For a time, it was my reason to keep moving forward and rebuilding.
-The pain in my life was released into haunting melodies and raw lyrics.
-It became art that lived outside of my body and the weight of it all began to lessen.
+I remember crunching through the snow, singing snatches of new melodies and watching our breath spool before us.
+The warmth of the pub embraced us, and we’d throw our scarves and jackets with the others atop a rickety table, and order lagers and play ping-pong and try to convince everyone we met to come to our next show.
+The months to follow opened up a whole new world for me; for a time, it was my reason to keep moving forward and rebuilding.
+The pain in my life found form in haunting melodies and raw lyrics.
+It became something that lived outside of my body, and the weight of it all began to lessen.
 Joy and purpose replaced the ache, and I felt as if I had stepped into a world of pure magic.

-One night we were opening at Valentines (across the alley from Voodoo Donuts) and the sound guy didn’t show up.
-The bartender didn’t know where the mic cables were, so with the approval of the audience, we did the entire show acoustic—just our ukuleles, the built-in keyboard speaker, a cajon, and our voices.
-The entire bar on both levels was quiet as we sang, leaning forward to hear.
-You could have heard a pin drop when we paused to breath, but they were still, suspended with us in this intimate world, their faces so close I could see my pain mirrored in their eyes as they nodded and shared my experience, adding their own to it.
+One night we were playing at Valentines (across the alley from Voodoo Donuts), and the sound guy didn’t show up.
+The bartender didn’t know where the mic cables were, so, with the approval of the audience, we did the entire show acoustic—just our ukuleles, the built-in keyboard speaker, a Cajon, and our voices.
+The whole bar on both levels was quiet as we sang, leaning forward to hear.
+They were still and silent as we sang, suspended with us in this intimate world.
+I could see my pain mirrored in their eyes as they nodded and shared my experience, adding their own to it.

 And I knew then, that I was not alone, that it was not just my pain, but ours.
 We carried it together that night and thru the nights to follow, in dim rooms lit by candlelight and glowing faces, each of us feeling lighter as we sang—as if we’d all been seeking a way to release grief that none of us had been able to find until the music brought us together.